Market sizing for startups: Top-down vs bottom-up guide

 Bottom-up approach

-In bottom-up market analysis, you start with the basic units of your business (e.g., your product, price, and customers) and estimate how far you can scale up those units.
-A bottom-up market size calculation will consider:
+Since in the bottom-up market analysis, you’re working with the basic units of your business (e.g., your product, price, and customers), trying to estimate how far you can scale them up, here’s what you need to consider:

 • How much have people paid (or are willing to pay) for the product or service